greenrobotllc/bio-neighbor/README.md

 ## Architecture

-BioNeighbor separates **frontend** and **backend logic** while remaining fully offline:
+BioNeighbor separates **frontend** and **backend logic** while remaining fully offline.
+There are two frontends:

-1. **Frontend:** SwiftUI macOS application
+1. **GUI (macOS only):** SwiftUI application under `macos_app/`.
    - Allows users to browse molecules, diseases, and drugs
    - Search for similar molecules by SMILES or ChEMBL ID
    - Visualizes molecules using embedded 2D/3D viewers
    - Download data from multiple sources with real-time progress tracking
    - Built with RxSwift for reactive programming patterns

+2. **CLI (cross-platform — macOS, Linux, Windows):** [treatment_auditor_cli.py](treatment_auditor_cli.py) drives the Treatment Auditor pipeline headlessly against the same Flask backend.
+Pure stdlib for the audit itself; the optional `--pdf` flag asks the backend to render a PDF identical to the macOS app's "Save as PDF…" output, so a Linux server or Windows workstation can produce the same audit reports without any Mac/Xcode dependency.
+Useful for regression testing, batch audits, and any deployment that doesn't have a Mac in front of it.

-2. **Backend / local engine:** Python Flask API server with:
+3. **Backend / local engine:** Python Flask API server with:
    - RDKit for fingerprint and descriptor computation
    - FAISS for nearest-neighbor vector search
    - SQLite database for molecules, drugs, diseases, and relationships